 Big Bear is practically synonymous with Southern California Off Roading.
 But as popular of a destination as it is, the region has never had a well established overland track-- until now!
 Enter the 139 mile long Big Bear Overland Track, or simply the Big Bear Track, which features everything that folks from across the Southland have come to love about the region-- from its pine forests to Gold Fever history, desert vistas, Big Bear Lake, and a plethora of jeep tracks of all difficulties to keep things interest.

 Trip Length & Season

-Adventure Rating: Epic Trip Length: 2.5 - 4.5 days weeks, 139 miles Season: June to early November, but lower elevation trails may be access year round.
-Check snow levels if heading out earlier in the season.
+Adventure Rating: Epic Trip Length: 2.5 - 5 days weeks, 139 miles.
+Despite the shorter length, many of the trails along the Big Bear Track are jeep tracks that require slow going.
+Season: June to early November, but lower elevation trails may be access year round.
+Check snow levels if heading out earlier or later in the season.

 Digital Maps & GPX Files

 Recommended Vehicle / Moto / Adventure Vans

 Fuel, Provisions, and Recommended Gear